nfrontero20/Class-Notes-Introduction-to-Bioinformatics-for-Biologists/Bash.md

 * `mkdir [directory_name]`: Short for "make directory".
 Creates a directory.
 * `cd [file_path]`: Short for "change directory".
 Changes the current working directory according to the new file path given.
 * `pwd:` Short for "print working directory".
-* `touch [file_name.extension]:` Creates a file.
+* `touch [file_name.extension]:` Creates a file, or multiple files, depending upon how many you list.
+(Ex.) `touch file1 file2` creates two files, `file` and `file2`.
 * `echo`: Can be used to...
   - Print a statement to the terminal: (Ex.) `echo "My first name is Nicole"`.
   - Create a file using output redirection: (Ex.) `echo "My first name is Nicole" > my_name.txt`.
   - Append a statement to a pre-existing file: (Ex.) `echo "My last name is Frontero" >> my_name.txt`.
 * `cat`: Used to print out the contents of a file to the terminal.
 (Ex.) `cat my_name.txt` would print out the contents of `my_name.txt` to the terminal.
 * `less:` Used to print out the contents of a file to the terminal, but the file's contents are only shown one page at a time.
 Press "q" on the keyboard to get out of seeing the different pages and return to being able to type in the terminal.
 Can also be used to do a simple pattern search in a file.
-*   - To do a simple pattern search, type `less [file_name.file_extension]`.
+  - To do a simple pattern search, type `less [file_name.file_extension]`.
 Then, type `/[search_term]`.
 The desired search term will be highlighted if it appears in the document.
 You can skip to the next occurrence of the search term by pressing "n".
 To exit, press "q".
 * `head:` Used to print out the first 10 lines of a file to the terminal.
   - `-[number]`: An option can be used with `head` to indicates how many lines of a file you want to show.
 (Ex.) `head -20 science.txt` prints out the first 20 lines of the file.
 * `tail:` Used to print out the last 10 lines of a file to the terminal.